LaRambla20/Repo11_ExpRob-assignment1/README.md

 * presence of a node (`robot_states`) that keeps track of the robot state (position and battery level)
 * realistic 'dummy' algorithms for planning and controlling the robot (simulating the necessary time for performing the corresponding operations)

+### System's hypotheses
+Hereafter a list of the main system's hypotheses, both for the environment and for the functioning of the architecture, is presented:
+* Environment
+  * The environment is 2D
+  * No obtsacles are considered
+  * A location can only have 1 door shared with another location
+  * Rooms have only 1 door (and therefore are connected to only 1 location), corridors have at least two doors (and therefore are connected to at least 2 locations)
+  * The charging room `E0` exists by default and the robot is initially in there
+  * The charging room `E0` is by default connected to all the corridors (to allow the robot to reach it as fast as possible)
+  * The minimum number of rooms (in addition to the charging room) is 1, the maximum number is 10
+  * Rooms can be directly connected to the charging room `E0` (specifically, the rooms connected to the charging room are all the remaining rooms that are not connected to any corridor)
+  * The minimum number of corridors (in addition to the charging room) is 0, the maximum number is 5

+* Functioning
+  * the `planner` node is 'dummy': it doesn't generates the actual path towards the desired location; it just evaluates a random path to a random point in the environment
+  * the `controller` node is 'dummy': it doesn't guide the robot along the generated path; it just implements a delay between the different via-points of the path
+  * the battery management mechanism is 'dummy': the `robot_states` node doesn't generate a `battery_low` signal based on the battery level; it just generates them either randomly or under user request
+  * the `Wait` state of the `state_machine` node is dummy: while the robot should explore the room for a certain amount of time, in the implementation it just stays still and waits some time
+  * the `Charge` state of the `state_machine` node is dummy: while the robot should recharge its battery by increasing its battery level, in the implementation it just stays waits some time
+  * the `urgent_check()` function called in the `Reason` state of the `state_machine` node is considered to be 'atomic'.
+In other words it cannot be interrupted if a `battery_low` transition is issued.
+This is because reasonably the 'reasoning process'  of the robot should not be interrupted and, furthermore, it is unlikely that the battery runs out during a purely computational task.
+Anyway, if a `battery_low` signal is sent, the transition is stored and, if no more transitions are issued, after the function finishes executing, it is taken into account
+  * the `plan()` function has been implemented as the `urgent_check()` function
+  *

 ### System's limitations
+Hereafter a list of the main system's limitations is presented:
+*
 ### Possible improvements

 ## Author